SunstriderEmu/sunstrider-legacy/doc/install_win.md

 To change the output directories, right click the `worldserver` project, then edit Properties > Configuration Properties > Output Directory.
 Same for the
 `authserver` project.
 Beware that this change will reset each time you regenerate the Visual Studio Project files using CMake!

+Finally, you need to set the working directory to the folder where you put all those dll and config files, else the server won't be able to find them.

 ### Running From Windows